godotengine/godot-docs/classes/class_audiostreamplayer.rst

 | *Getter*  | get_mix_target()      |
 +-----------+-----------------------+

 If the audio configuration has more than two speakers, this sets the target channels.
-See ``MIX_TARGET_*`` constants.
+See :ref:`MixTarget<enum_AudioStreamPlayer_MixTarget>` constants.

 ----